Ace1928/word_forge/README.md

 - Run tests with `pytest`.

 Pull requests should pass all checks in the CI workflow.

+Additional documentation resides in `docs/`.
+See `glossary.md` for terminology.
+Preferred docstring formats are provided in `templates/function_template.md`, `templates/class_template.md`, and `templates/module_template.md`.

 Word Forge is a collection of tools and demos for building and exploring a lexical knowledge base.
 The project relies on SQLite for persistent storage but the repository does not ship any generated databases.